waku-org/docs.waku.org/docs/guides/js-waku/store-retrieve-messages.md

 ### `timeFilter`

 The `timeFilter` option specifies a time frame to retrieve messages from.
-For instance, consider a query that retrieves messages from the previous week:
+For example, consider a query that retrieves messages from the previous week:

 ```js
 // Get the time frame